News Photo

 Honolulu, Hawaii

-The current atmospheric concentration of methane exceeds 2.00 ppm and is increasing faster than at any time since record keeping began in the 1980s.
-Approximately 40% of the post-industrial revolution global warming (radiative forcing) can be ascribed to methane.
+The current atmospheric concentration of methane is approaching 2.00 ppm and increasing faster than at any time since record keeping began in the 1980s.
+Approximately 1/3 of Earth’s post-industrial revolution climate change can be ascribed to methane.
 Natural gas (methane) and liquified natural gas (LNG) are useful fuels and chemical feedstocks and easily transported via an established infrastructure.
-The 2025 market value of methane and LNG is projected to be US$120B and grow at least 10% per year.
-Methane’s savior is its mean atmospheric lifetime, ~10 years, and can provide a near-term opportunity to mitigate global warming.
-Unfortunately, the atmospheric lifetime of methane appears to be increasing, due to loss of hydroxyl radicals and other species in methane destruction reactions.
-Human activity contributes to the imbalance between natural sources and sinks.
+The 2025 market value of methane and LNG is projected to be US$120B and grow 5-10% per year.
+Use of coal, oil, and gas contribute 120 million tons (Mt) of methane emission into the atmosphere each year.
+Methane’s savior is its mean atmospheric lifetime, ~10 years, and can provide a near-term opportunity to mitigate rapid climate change.
+Human activity contributes to the imbalance between methane natural sources and sinks.
 This symposium includes methane sources and sinks, measurement, control, and use technology, climate modeling, regulatory impacts, and market supply and demand.
+Aligned with U.N.
+Sustainable Development Goals 7, Affordable and Clean Energy and 13, Climate Action.

 PACIFICHEM 2025